gdsfactory/gdsfactory/README.md

 The metrics for the benchmark were:

 1. Fast
-2. Easy to use
+2. Easy to use and interface with other tools
 3. Maintained / Documented / Popular

-PHIDL was the outstanding winner thanks to its speed, code beauty and easy of use, and is written on top of gdspy (which came second), so you can also leverage all the goodies from gdspy.
+PHIDL was the winner thanks to its speed, code beauty and easy of use, and is written on top of gdspy (which came second), so you can also leverage all the work from many tools that support gdspy.

 Gdsfactory also leverages klayout and gdspy libraries for some functions.